maniospas/c-imple/README.md

 *A memory safe C++ transpiler.*

-This is a toy language that aims to transpile itself into safe yet performant C++ code that is then compiled with a system compiler, like GCC.
-Currently, the transpilation is a simple code transformation that has not been fully finished.
+This is a simple language (pun intended) that aims to transpile itself into safe yet performant C++ code that is then compiled with a system compiler, like GCC.
+Currently, the transpilation is a code transformation.

+**Main features are still under development.**

 ## Quickstart